Identification, Images, & Information

 The Web:

-The long-jawed orb weaver webs are orb shaped (concentric circles, with 12-20 spokes(1) radiating from the center to anchor points (such as tree branch)).
+The long-jawed orb-weaver webs are orb-shaped (concentric circles, with 12-20 spokes(2) radiating from the center to anchor points (such as tree branches)).
 The angle of the web is typically somewhere between vertical and horizontal.

-The spider varies in appearance, but the most commonly found are long-legged, thin-bodied spiders.
-When at rest, it may cling length-wise along a twig or blade of grass, holding on with the short third pair of legs.
+They vary in appearance, but those most commonly found are long-legged, thin-bodied spiders.
+When at rest, they may cling lengthwise along a twig or blade of grass, holding on with the short third pair of legs.
 The long pairs of legs are extended.
-There are more than 250 species worldwide, but there are only approximately 12 species in the US; commonly found in meadows near water(1):

 Range